karel-brinda/Phylign/README.md

-# MOF-Search
+# Phylign – alignment to all pre-2019 bacteria (former MOF-Search)

 <p>
 <a href="https://brinda.eu/mof">
     <img src="docs/logo_wbg.svg" align="left" style="width:100px;" />
 </a>
-Pipeline for BLAST-like search across
+Alignment to
 <a href="https://doi.org/10.1371/journal.pbio.3001421">all pre-2019 bacteria from ENA</a>
 on standard desktop and laptops computers.
-MOF-Search uses
+Phylign uses
 <a href="https://brinda.eu/mof">
 phylogenetically compressed assemblies and their <i>k</i>-mer indexes</a>